Part 2: Guidance on completing the application for ethics approval

 - Has the needed preliminary research been done, for example with non-human subjects or with human participants who have a higher capacity to consent for themselves?

-- The REB needs to understand what the participants will be asked to do so that they can address later questions of, for example, balancing harms and benefits, and privacy and confidentiality.
-The REB needs to know what the participants will be asked to do or how they will be involved in the project.
+- The REB needs to understand what the subjects will be asked to do so that they can address later questions of, for example, balancing harms and benefits, and privacy and confidentiality.
+The REB needs to know what the subjects will be asked to do or how they will be involved in the project.
 This description should include what analyses will be done on samples or other information that will be obtained in the project.
-It should also state how long each participant will be involved in the project, as well as the overall time that completion of the project is expected to take.
+It should also state how long each subject will be involved in the project, as well as the overall time that completion of the project is expected to take.

-- Many research projects involve collecting personal information about the participants.
+- Many research projects involve collecting personal information about the subjects.
 The needs for collecting such information must be justified in the context of the objectives of the research, and the means of collecting this information (e.g., questionnaires) provided as part of the application (as an appendix to Part 2, or in Part 4).

 A research project can only be justified ethically if it has the potential to achieve its objectives.
 The REB therefore must be satisfied that the project has the potential to achieve the desired objectives.
 Issues that will need to be addressed in many projects include: